Darko Šarović: Education

 Šarović finished the International Baccalaureate Diploma Programme at Sven-Eriksonsgymnasiet to receive a bilingual diploma.
 After high school, in 2009, he enrolled in the 6 year long Medicine and Surgery program at the Medical Faculty at Belgrade University.
 In 2010, he got elected as the best student having the highest grade point average at the English Medical Faculty.
 During his second and third years he was a student researcher at the Institute of anatomy where he investigated the effects of maternal deprivation on brain development in rats.
 He graduated in 2015 after defending his graduation thesis in child plastic and neurosurgery on the topic of craniosynostosis.

 He has done a clinical internship with integrated research (forskar-AT) at the Sahlgrenska University Hospital in Gothenburg, and is currently a resident (ST-läkare) in radiology at the same hospital.
 He was the medical director and chief physician at the 2019 European Athletics U20 Championships, a physician at the 2022 World Athletics Indoor Championships, and is the current director of medicine and anti-doping for the World Dodgeball Federation.

-Besides studying medicine, he also holds a Bachelor degree in psychology from the University of Kristianstad, and is currently a Master student in psychology and a PhD candidate in child and adolescent psychiatry at the University of Gothenburg with a focus on autism.
+Besides studying medicine, he also holds Bachelors and Master's degrees in psychology and a PhD in child and adolescent psychiatry from the University of Gothenburg where his main area of research was studying autism using magnetoencephalography and magnetic resonance imaging.
+He has published a theoretical framework for the development of autism called the Pathogenetic Triad.
+He is currently a postdoctoral researcher in radiology at Harvard Medical School and Massachusetts General Hospital where he studies social communication using hyperscanning with magneto- and electroencephalography.
+He is also an affiliated researcher at Uppsala University where he studies ADHD in females.

+Sarovic supervises Bachelors and Masters theses in medicine (at the Sahlgrenska Academy) and engineering (at Chalmers University of Technology), and also clinically supervises and teaches medical students.
 He has been a guest lecturer at the University of Belgrade, Faculty of Sport and Physical Education, the Anti-Doping Agency of Serbia, and the Bioethical Society of Serbia on topics such as exercise physiology, psychology, medical ethics, sports ethics, and doping.

-Athletic Career

-Sports Background
+Early athletic career

 After starting to practice swimming and gymnastics at age 4, he tried most sports and had multiple practices a day up to his late teens, when he decided to focus solely on track and field.

-Basketball

-Across all seasons he averaged 22.6 points per game, most often playing as the playmaker.

-Judo

-He has a blue belt in judo.

 Soccer

 Played on the Regional U13 Team.
 He also participated in the try-outs for the Regional U16 Team.
 Became regional champion (Västra Götaland) with Byttorps IF's Reserve Team in the Premier Division for reserve teams.
-Coached the club's U13 team for the seasons 2007-2008.
-Was a referee for the Junior League 2006-2007.
+Coached the club's U13 team for the seasons 2007–2008.
+Was a referee for the Junior League 2006–2007.

-Shooting

-Club champion 2003 and 2004.
-Regional Champion 2004.